FerretDB/FerretDB/website/docs/reference/glossary.md

 #### JSONB

-JSONB is a data type that stores JSON data as a decomposed binary format.
+JSONB is a data type of PostgreSQL that stores JSON data as a decomposed binary format.

 #### ObjectId